-Hum Network Limited (PSX: HUMNL) was established in 2004 as a public limited company under the repealed Companies Ordinance, 1984.
-Its operations include launching transnational satellite channels and presenting content that is reminiscent of local culture.
-Some of its key divisions are production, advertisement, entertainment, and media marketing.
+Hum Network Limited (PSX: HUMNL) was set up as a public limited company in 2004 under the repealed Companies Ordinance, 1984.
+The company launches transnational satellite channels and presents content of cultural heritage.
+Its main operations include production, advertisement, entertainment and media marketing.

-As of June 30, 2022, the directors, CEO, their spouses, and minor children collectively own over 51 percent shares with the majority owned by Duraid Qureshi, the CEO of the company.
-The local general public holds over 24 percent shares, followed by 11 percent in “others”.
-The remaining roughly 13 percent shares are with the rest of the shareholder categories.
+As at June 30, 2021, close to 30 percent shares are owned by the directors, CEO, their spouses and minor children.
+Of this, majority are held by Mr. Duraid Qureshi, the CEO of the company.
+Another almost 30 percent shares are held under “others”, followed by over 27 percent shares held by the local general public.
+The remaining roughly 13 percent shares are owned by the rest of the shareholder categories.

 Historical operational performance